twinfoundation/telemetry/packages/telemetry-models/docs/reference/interfaces/ITelemetryRemoveMetricRequest.md

 # Interface: ITelemetryRemoveMetricRequest

-Remove a telemetry entry and it's values.
+Remove a telemetry metric and it's values.

 ## Properties